jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 ### Switch Shrinking to Full Mode

-Sometimes you can find a message similar to
+Sometimes you can find a message like

 ```
 shrinking bound reached =